NickDimarzo/ET-AIModel-main/README.md

 # FastAPI Application

 This is a FastAPI application that demonstrates basic usage.

-This was created by https://github.com/OAkinbode
+This was template was created by [Sola Akinbode](https://github.com/OAkinbode)

+We have altered the template to create videos using this [Hugging Face Algorithm](https://huggingface.co/ali-vilab/text-to-video-ms-1.7b)

+## Prerequisites

+Must have a CUDA compatible GPU (NVIDIA) and have CUDA installed on your system.

+You can find the installation [here](https://developer.nvidia.com/cuda-downloads)

 ## Installation